1. producing no injury; harmless

 ***dfoww will cover a workshop on the word fatuous, next month in July 2019.

-Even though and because are both conjunctions.
-The word despite is a preposition. dfoww will cover conjunctions and prepositions in our – Basic Rules of Grammar eight week series, Parts of Speech (POS).
+*The words even though and because are both conjunctions.
+The word despite is a preposition. dfoww will cover conjunctions and prepositions in our – Basic Rules of Grammar Parts of Speech (POS) workshops.

 Now it’s your turn, on a sheet of paper or in the comment section below, write a few sentences using the word: innocuous.